 Qualitative risk analysis includes methods for prioritizing the identified risks for further action.
-It assesses the priority of identified risks by using their probability of occurrence, the corresponding effect on project objectives if the risks do occur, and the role of other factors, such as the time frame and risk tolerance of the project.
+It assesses the priority of identified risks using their probability of occurrence, the corresponding impact on project objectives if the risks do occur, as well as other factors, such as the time frame and risk tolerance of the project.

 A typical qualitative assessment based on the process used by the Virginia DOT is discussed in this section.
-Workshop participants are asked to conduct a qualitative risk valuation for each risk by using their professional judgment and experience from previous projects.
+Workshop participants are asked to carry out a qualitative risk valuation for each risk using their professional judgment and experience from previous projects.
 If available, historic data from similar previous projects and details of specific risk events are used to inform the risk assessment.

-The valuation is conducted by categorizing risks based on their probability of occurring and cost and schedule impact, as noted in the following paragraphs.
+The valuation is carried out by categorizing risks based on their probability of occurring and cost and schedule impact, as noted below.